JWT Token

 3. Add login action

-The login action includes two actions.
-First, you'll make an API call to your server.
-If the Call succeeds, you'll pass the JWT token (returned in API call) inside the JWT Token action.
+The login process involves two steps.
+First, you trigger an API call to your server.
+Upon successful call completion, you'll use the returned JWT token in the JWT Token action.

 4. Adding logout action

-To verify the creation of a new user in Firebase, open the Firebase console, select the Authentication menu and notice the 'userid' (originally created by your server) is added inside the User UID column.
+To confirm the successful integration and the creation of users, navigate to your Firebase project > Authentication > Users and check the user entries.
+Tip: Notice the 'userid' (originally created by your server) is added inside the User UID column.

 Create a JWT token locally

 Sometimes you might want to build and test the JWT authentication before the login or create account API is ready.
-You can achieve this by creating the JWT token locally and passing it inside the JWT token action.
+You can achieve this by creating the JWT token locally and passing it inside the login action.

 Use this method only for testing purposes.
 Ideally, you should be doing this on the server side.